malcolmbastien/malcolmbastien.github.io/flappy-bird-dev-workflow.md

 ### Summary of the Development Workflow

 This diagram illustrates the integrated development workflow for the Flappy Bird clone.
 At the center of the development is the **User** (A), who interacts with the **Zed Editor** (B) for direct code writing and editing, and with the **Open Code / Agent Environment** (D), which is where I, the AI assistant, operate.
+This environment is flexible and could be swapped out for other agent interfaces like Gemini CLI, Kilo Code, or Zed Editor's built-in agent interface.

 The **Project Files/Codebase** (C) is the central repository for all game code and assets.
 Changes from Zed Editor or automated edits from Open Code are reflected here.